 5.3.2.
-Inputs

-From the main file NiBLoS, the application is called as
+Inputs.
+From the main solver, the application is called as

 '''

->python niblos.py
+>python ctnormsolver.py

 '''

 It needs a certain amount of parameters to work.
 On the one hand, for easiness of use, a help option has been included, providing a brief description of the attributes to be used.
 When used, the output will be the following: